 - Anna Jackson in Turbine 2003

-- Anna Jackson's The Gas Leak on the AUP site
+- Anna Jackson's profile on the Auckland University Press website

 - Anna Jackson's staff profile on the Victoria University site

 - Anna Jackson in The Poetry Archive (U.K.), featuring audio recordings of her work

 - Video recording of Anna Jackson on Te Ara Encyclopedia of New Zealand